 I wasn’t a caffeine person but fate intended to weave a new love story with coffee.
 I accepted.
 A surprising obsession grew, stronger each day.
-Primarily because, my coffee has its own set of style- always hot and smells good, enough to lure me every time.
-And when I narrated about my aromatic tale to my coffee buds, it started demanding me to delve deeper and explore its diverse features.
+Primarily because, my coffee has its own set of styles- always hot and smells good, enough to lure me every time.
+And when I narrated my aromatic tale to my coffee buds, it started demanding me to delve deeper and explore its diverse features.

 Well, that’s how I bumped into Vietnamese Egg Coffee.
 At first, a speck of disgust blew past me.

 “EGG COFFEE?
 Who drinks that?”

 Probably this will be the first non-veg coffee of my life.

 I appreciate my refrigerator.
 It carries all the load at such a tender age.
 “Awesome, I have four eggs.”
 Next was to knock on my neighbor’s door for milkmaid.

 Whoa!
 My ingredients are all set.
 Time to embark on a new journey with coffee.
 But egg coffee was obstinate to shake hands with me.
 A failed attempt.
 Followed by two more unsuccessful shots.